The problem with focus is that you can’t take a pill or install an app to make yourself concentrate harder on the work in front of you.

 Getting sufficient rest every night is key for staying focused at work.

 Concentration requires mental discipline, which is something you can achieve through practice.
-One of the best tools for this is mindfulness meditation, which calls upon practitioners to focus on rhythmic breathing (or something else in their environment), blocking out all distractions for a period of time.
+Mindfulness and meditation are two tools that require practitioners to focus on rhythmic breathing (or something else in their environment), blocking out all distractions for a period of time.

 If you practice this daily, even for just a few minutes at a time, you’ll have higher emotional resilience, and a greater capacity to shut down distractions throughout your daily life.